4 Affordable Big Island Tours That Won’t Break the Bank

-Hours: Open 24 hours
+Open 24 hours

 A free volunteer-led tour takes place from the Visitor Information Station every Tuesday, Wednesday, Friday and Saturday evenings.
 Combining an informational documentary feature on the volcano with telescope viewing and a guided stargazing session, a trip to Mauna Kea in the evening is a wonderful way to explore the heavens from a uniquely Hawaiian perspective.

-Visitors Information Station – Noon to 10:00 P.M.
+Visitors Information Station – Noon to 10 PM (Temporarily 9am-5pm)

+Many coffee plantations offer affordable Big Island tours of their coffee farms.
 One of the finest coffee plantations on the Big Island is the Kona Lea plantation as part of the Holualoa Kona Coffee Company.
 Because Hawaii contains the only suitable climate for coffee growth in all of the U.S., a tour of the estate, mill, and roasting facility provides incredible insight into the coffee growth and production from one of the most well-respected coffee farms on the Big Island.

-Monday through Friday – 8 AM to 4 P.M.
+Monday through Friday – 8 AM to 4 PM

-Admission: $175 per person
+Guided Tour Admission: $190+ per person

 Hours: Vary by tour